When drinking yerba mate, what is the main difference between the "traditional" method and other methods?

 Can I prepare yerba mate cold?

-Yes, just add cold water or orange juice instead of hot water.
-If you are not used to drinking it this way, it may act as a diuretic for you, until your body gets used to it
+Yes, just add cold iced water or orange juice instead of hot water.
+We strongly suggest however to first brew it hot to get the full nutritional value, let it cool down and then add some ice or put it in the fridge.
+If you are not used to drinking it this way, it may act as a diuretic for you, until your body gets used to it.

 What is Alpaca Silver?